-As discussed above, for this fill concept you will be taking a '3333' eighth note grouping.
-Within each of these groups of three you are going to further sub divide the part and this idea has been discussed in the 4/4 version of this lesson.
-If you want to read up on subdivision have a look through some of the lessons linked below.
-To create the rhythm you will be using in these fills, you will play the first of each grouping of three as an eighth note like normal but the remaining beats will be filled with sixteenths.
-In the example below, on the left you have the original '3333' eighth note rhythm and on the right the new subdivided versions.
+In the previous lesson we discussed how the '332' description refers to groupings of eighth notes.
+What we will be looking at now is some subdivision within this rhythmic grouping.
+Subdivision is the idea of splitting up existing groupings into smaller parts, for example you could 'subdivide' a quarter note into two eighth notes or four sixteenth notes.
+In this new rhythm you will play the first of each grouping as an eighth note like normal but the remaining beats will be filled with sixteenths.
+In the example below, on the left you have the original '332' eighth note rhythm and on the right the new subdivided versions.
 All 16th notes should be played with a single stroke sticking.

 Hopefully having seen it notated this makes sense!
 It is really a very simple idea that can be orchestrated in many different ways to create some interesting sounding fills.
-Before progressing make sure you can comfortably play the example on the right, try throwing it into a short phrase as a fill, it will work quite well just on the snare.
-Accent placement is important as you want to be really emphasizing the start of these odd groupings to highlight the syncopation.
+Before progressing make sure you can comfortable play the example on the right.
+Try throwing it into a short phrase as a fill, it will work quite well just on the snare.
+Accent placement is important as you want to be really emphasizing the start of these odd groupings to highlight the Syncopation.